In progress

 - Wilks, R. and O’Brien, D. (Eds). (in preparation).
 Developing Deaf Legal Theory. [more information]

-- Wilks, R. (under review).
+- Wilks, R. (in press).
 The Deaf Legal Dilemma: Challenging Equality Law.
 Hart Publishing.

 contributions to books